Dion chante Plamondon

-Dion chante Plamondon is the ninth French-language studio album by Canadian singer Celine Dion.
-It was released on 4 November 1991 by Sony Music and features songs with words written by French-Canadian lyricist Luc Plamondon.
-In Europe, the album was renamed Des mots qui sonnent (English: "some words that resonate").
-It was promoted in Quebec by four promotional singles: "Des mots qui sonnent", "L'amour existe encore", "Je danse dans ma tête" and "Quelqu'un que j'aime, quelqu'un qui m'aime".
-In France, three commercial singles were released: "Je danse dans ma tête", "Un garçon pas comme les autres (Ziggy)" and "L'amour existe encore".
-Dion chante Plamondon won the Juno Award for Francophone Album of the Year and Félix Award for Best Selling Album of the Year.
+Dion chante Plamondon (lit.
+'Dion sings Plamondon') is the ninth French‑language studio album by Canadian singer Celine Dion.
+Released on 4 November 1991 by Columbia Records and Epic Records, it consists entirely of songs written by French‑Canadian lyricist Luc Plamondon.
+In Europe, the album was issued under the title Des mots qui sonnent (lit.
+'Words that resonate').
+Four promotional singles were released in Quebec, while three commercial singles supported the album in France.
+Dion chante Plamondon received strong critical and commercial recognition, winning the Juno Award for Francophone Album of the Year and the Félix Award for Best Selling Album of the Year.
 It topped the chart in Quebec and reached number four in France.

 Content and release

-Dion interprets the words of Luc Plamondon, pop lyricist of French-speaking Canada.
-The album includes four new songs ("Des mots qui sonnent", "Je danse dans ma tête", "Quelqu'un que j'aime, quelqu'un qui m'aime" and "L'amour existe encore") and eight covers (mostly form the musical Starmania: "Le monde est stone", "Le blues du businessman", "Un garçon pas comme les autres (Ziggy)" and "Les uns contre les autres").
-"Le monde est stone" and "Ziggy" were performed originally by Fabienne Thibeault, and "Le blues du businessman" by Claude Dubois.
-Thibeault and Dubois sang also "Les uns contre les autres".
-Other covers include: Martine St-Clair's "Le fils de Superman", Diane Dufresne's "Oxygène" and "J'ai besoin d'un chum", and Marie Carmen's "Piaf chanterait du rock".
+The album presents Dion's interpretations of lyrics by Luc Plamondon, a major figure in French‑language songwriting in Canada.
+It includes four new songs—"Des mots qui sonnent", "Je danse dans ma tête", "Quelqu'un que j'aime, quelqu'un qui m'aime", and "L'amour existe encore"—alongside eight covers, many drawn from the rock opera Starmania.
+These include "Le monde est stone", "Le blues du businessman", "Un garçon pas comme les autres (Ziggy)", and "Les uns contre les autres", originally performed by artists such as Fabienne Thibeault and Claude Dubois.
+Additional covers include Martine St-Clair's "Le fils de Superman", Diane Dufresne's "Oxygène" and "J'ai besoin d'un chum", and Marie Carmen's "Piaf chanterait du rock".

-On 4 November 1991, the album was released in Canada.
-On 4 May 1992, it was issued in France, Belgium and Switzerland.
-On 25 January 1993, it was released in Australia.
-In 1994, Dion chante Plamondon was released in the rest of the world, becoming Dion's first French album available worldwide.
-It was released with four different cover pictures.
+Dion chante Plamondon was released in Canada on 4 November 1991.
+It was issued in France, Belgium, and Switzerland on 4 May 1992, in Australia on 25 January 1993, and worldwide in 1994, becoming Dion's first French‑language album to receive global distribution.
+Four different cover artworks were produced for the Canadian, Francophone European, Japanese, and international editions.

 Critical reception

-Lary Leblanc from Billboard listed Dion chante Plamondon as one of the best albums of the 1992 saying: "Dion's French-language recordings outrank her english pop output".
-According to AllMusic, "on this relatively early album, Dion sounds as self-assured and mature as on her latter-day recordings as a world-class superstar.
-Her voice exudes a passion beyond her young years, especially on the album's rocking opener, "Des mots qui sonnent"."
-They also said that "this album spans a wide musical spectrum, including the dramatic "Le fils de Superman", the funk-tinged "Je danse dans ma tête", the bluesy "Les uns contre les autres", and the mega-power ballad "Le blues du businessman".
+Dion chante Plamondon received a generally positive critical response, with many reviewers noting Dion's vocal assurance and the album's theatrical, rock‑opera‑influenced material.
+Billboard critic Larry LeBlanc named it one of the best albums of 1992, writing that "Dion's French‑language recordings outrank her English pop output".

+AllMusic highlighted Dion's vocal maturity and adaptability, pointing to the album's stylistic range—from the dramatic "Le fils de Superman" to the funk‑leaning "Je danse dans ma tête", the blues‑shaded "Les uns contre les autres", and the ballad "Le blues du businessman".

+Entertainment Weekly offered a more mixed view, describing the album as ambitious but uneven and suggesting that its theatrical approach may feel overwhelming to listeners less familiar with Plamondon's writing style.

+Retrospective assessments have been even more favourable.
+French magazine Public rated the album 17.5/20, praising its dramatic scope and Dion's expressive delivery.